sunye/uml-courseware/slides/ocl.md

 ## Property Initialization

-- Initial value specification for attributes  and roles (association ends).
+- Initial value specification for attributes  and roles.

 - The expression type must conform to the attribute or role type.